Distribution settings reference - Amazon CloudFront

 Maximum TTL

 Specify the maximum amount of time, in seconds, that you want objects to stay in CloudFront caches before CloudFront queries your origin to see whether the object has been updated.
 The value that you specify for Maximum TTL applies only when your origin adds HTTP headers such as Cache-Control max-age, Cache-Control s-maxage, or Expires to objects.
-For more information, see Managing how long content stays in the cache (expiration).
+For more information, see Manage how long content stays in the cache (expiration).

 To specify a value for Maximum TTL, you must choose the Customize option for the Object Caching setting.